B1TC0R3/hash_cmp/README.md

 Calculate and compare hash values quickly and easily

 ## Supported Hashing Algorithms
+- Sha224
 - Sha256
+- Sha384
+- Sha512

 ## How to use
 ```bash
 ./hash-cmp -h
 ./hash-cmp [optional: -q (quiet mode)] <file path> <expected hash>
 ```
+The application will figure out which hash method to use based on the expected hash.

 ## Exit codes
 - **0**: Hashes are equal